Photo by Andreas Klammer

 The symbols are obscuring our ability to directly experience and pay attention to our world, like a growing smudge on our collective telescope lens — except for most of us, there is no refuge from the symbols.

 It’s important to remember that we weren’t wired to understand and work with symbols out-of-the-box — it’s much more of an after-market modification.
 Homo Sapiens is ~200,000 to 300,000 years old (Wikipedia), and the earliest known cave paintings date back around 35,000 years (Wikipedia).
-This means that we’ve been illiterate for about 90% of our entire time on Earth.
+This means that we’ve been illiterate for up to 90% of our entire time on Earth.
 And yet, the encroachment of symbols has accelerated so dramatically in the last 10% of our time, that they are already present in our view at virtually all times, by default.

 How much brainpower could we reclaim for ourselves then, if each of us found our own symbol-free zone, and stayed there awhile?